AWS SAM - Build, Test and Deploy Serveless Applications.

 sam local start-api --port 8080

-Open the URL in your browser and you will see "hello world" on your browser screen.
+Open the url in your browser and you see hello world in your browser screen

-You can update the message and code without restarting the server; it will automatically update.
+you can update the message, code and no need to restart the server, it automatically update.

 Run Tests

-The tests are created with pytest, so you need to install it before running the tests.
+The tests are created with pytest, so you need to install before running the test.

-Don't forget to update the test if you have made any changes to the code.
+Don't forget to update the test if you have make any changes to the code.

 Deploy

 In order to deploy our lambda function to AWS, we need to first build it.
-This will tweak some things and compress the project, including external dependencies and packages, into a zip file.
+This normally tweak some things and compresses the project including external dependencies and packages into a zip file.

 sam build